1932 New York Yankees season

 The 1932 New York Yankees season was the team's 30th season.
-The team finished with a record of 107–47, winning their seventh pennant, finishing 13 games ahead of the Philadelphia Athletics.
-New York was managed by future Hall of Famer Joe McCarthy.
-A record nine future Hall of Famers played on the team (Earle Combs, Bill Dickey, Lou Gehrig, Lefty Gomez, Tony Lazzeri, Herb Pennock, Red Ruffing, Babe Ruth, and Joe Sewell).
+The team finished with a record of 107–47–2, winning their seventh pennant and finishing 13 games ahead of the Philadelphia Athletics.
+New York was managed and owned by future Hall of Famers Joe McCarthy and Jacob Ruppert, respectively, and the general manager was future Hall-of-Famer Ed Barrow.

+For the third straight season, the Yankees fielded nine players who would eventually be enshrined in the Hall of Fame (Earle Combs, Bill Dickey, Lou Gehrig, Lefty Gomez, Tony Lazzeri, Herb Pennock, Red Ruffing, Babe Ruth, and Joe Sewell).
+This is the most all time, tied with the previous year's team as well as the 1930 and 1933 Yankees teams.
+The same nine Hall of Famers played for the 1931, 1932, and 1933 teams, with the 1930 team differing only by not having Joe Sewell and instead featuring Waite Hoyt.

 The Yankees played their home games at Yankee Stadium.
 In the World Series, they swept the Chicago Cubs.

 The 1932 Yankees became the first team in MLB history to go an entire season without being shut out.
-Only two teams since, the 2000 Cincinnati Reds and 2020 Los Angeles Dodgers have gone an entire season without being shut out, though the Dodgers' season was shortened to 60 games.
+Only two teams since, the 2000 Cincinnati Reds and 2020 Los Angeles Dodgers (in a shortened 60-game season) have gone an entire season without being shut out.